El Salvador’s leader looks to consolidate power in midterm vote; critics fear rising authoritarianism

 The Biden administration is still assembling its foreign policy team, but the U.S. change in policy toward Central America is clear.
 Biden has canceled “safe third country” agreements promoted by Trump that would have sent asylum seekers from the U.S. border to El Salvador, Guatemala and Honduras.

-“There isn’t any question the Trump administration had a very transactional approach to El Salvador, and the Northern Triangle as a whole,” said Geoff Thale, president of the Washington Office on Latin America, a human-rights group.
+“There isn’t any question the Trump administration had a very transactional approach to El Salvador, and the Northern Triangle as a whole,” said Geoff Thale, president of the Washington Office on Latin America, a human rights group.

 Bukele has a strong popular mandate and “we have to respect that,” Thale said.
 “It doesn’t mean we don’t have interests.
 It doesn’t mean we can’t make decisions about where U.S. assistance is directed and goes, and under what conditions.”